-I decided to research what apps all my teachers friends, followers and subscribers were using (yes, I finally did some actual school work in my summer holiday!).
-In this post I review 35 of the most popular and innovative apps.
+I decided to research what classroom apps all my teachers’ friends, followers and subscribers were using (yes, I finally did some actual school work during my summer holiday!).
+In this post, I review 35 of the most popular and innovative apps.
 They are not ranked in any order.
 I have chosen which ones I’ll be using this year, let me know in the comments which ones you decide to use.

 I have arranged the reviews into the following sections:

 - Classroom Management.

 Here is a great book I found on Amazon that explains the benefits of using digital technology in the classroom (Affiliate Link).